-"Gitchell said to me, "Don't you understand you could be the link between the two?
+"Gichell said to me, 'Don't you understand you could be the link between the two?
 On the one hand, you knew Michael and Christopher.
-And on the other hand, you know Jessie, and you've and Damien over to your house.
-Of course, Damien was at my house for the police, but now they've got me M knowing Demien."
+And on the other hand, you know Jessie, and you've had Damien over to your house."

+"Of course, Damien was at my house fer the police, but now they've got me as knowing Damien."